 In connection with the transaction, the Company, all purchasers of the 2005 Senior Notes, and all holders of previously issued notes entered into a single Amended and Restated Registration Rights Agreement that replaces the prior registration rights agreements entered into by the Company with the various noteholders.
 Under the Amended and Restated Registration Rights Agreement, the Company is required to file a resale registration statement for the shares underlying the 2005 Senior Notes, July 2007 Notes, and warrants within ninety (90) days of the closing of the 2005 Senior Notes.
 The Company is required to cause this registration statement to become effective within 60 days after the Company receives the first written comments on the registration statement from the SEC, or if the SEC notifies the Company that it will not review the registration statement, within five days after such notification.
 The Company will be subject to certain monetary penalties, as set forth in the registration rights agreement, if the registration statement is not filed or does not become effective on a timely basis.
 Specifically, if the Company does not file the registration statement on a timely basis, we will be obligated to pay a late filing fee to the selling stockholders in the amount of 3% of the warrant exercise price on each of the warrants held by them plus 3% of the principal amount of the outstanding notes held by them.
 This fee will be payable for each period of 30 business days that the filing of the registration statement is made past the required filing date, and the payments will be due 10 business days following the end of each 30-day period.
-If the registration statement has not been declared effective by the required effective date, the Company will be obligated to pay a monthly late registration fee to the selling stockholders in the amount of 2% of the aggregate warrant exercise prices and aggregate note principal amounts for the first 30 business days after the required effective date, and 1% for each 30-business day period thereafter until the registration statement is declared effective.
-Notwithstanding the foregoing, the late filing fees and late registration fees will not exceed 18% of the aggregate warrant exercise prices and aggregate note principal amounts
+If the registration statement has not been declared effective by the required effective date, the Company will be obligated to pay a monthly late registration fee to the selling stockholders in the amount of 2% of the aggregate warrant exercise prices and aggregate note principal amounts for the first 30 business days after the required effective date, and 1% for each 30-busin

 The Company received first written comments from the SEC in January 2006 on the registration statement.
-However the registration statement has not been made effective within the 60 day period called for by the registration rights agreement and the Company may be subject to default notices by the holders of the convertible notes and warrants.
-As of the filling of this report, the Company's management is not aware of any outstanding default notices.
+However, the registration statement has not been made effective within the 60 day period called for by the registration rights agreement and the Company may be subject to default notices by the holders of the convertible notes and warrants.
+As of the filing of this report, the Company's management is not aware of any outstanding default notices.

 As of September 30, 2005, our gross outstanding loan balance of the 2005 Senior Notes totaled \$9,878.
-As of September 30, 2005, un-amortized discounts for beneficial conversion feature and warrants totaled \$6,133, and other asset debt issuance costs totaled \$434, and contra liability debt issuance cost totaled \$538.
+As of September 30, 2005, unamortized discounts for beneficial conversion feature and warrants totaled \$6,133, and other asset debt issuance costs totaled \$434, and contra liability debt issuance cost totaled \$538.
 Interest expense for the amortization of debt issuance cost and discount on note was \$622 and for the three and nine months ended September 30, 2005.
 As of September 30, 2005, the effective interest rate for the 2005 Senior Notes was 46%.